-However, one-on-one sales meetings usually last 30 minutes and managers spend the first 25 minutes interrogating sales reps, leaving only 5 minutes for coaching.
-It should be the other way around, but it isn’t.
+However, 1:1 sales meetings usually last 30 minutes and managers spend the first 25 minutes interrogating sales reps, leaving only 5 minutes for coaching.
+It should be the other way around, but it isn't.
 Why is that?

 - How is this deal tracking?